basejumpa/basejumpa.github.io/docs/blog/2024-08-Modular-React-Redux/index.rst

 «PoC» React+Redux the Extensible Way
 ####################################

-With this article I try to create an extensible version of a Web Application based on React and Redux. **Finished**
+With this article I try to create an extensible version of a Web Application based on React and Redux. **Completed**

 .. figure:: _figures/ui.png